 I started the company just under two years ago, and we’ve been growing at a 100+% growth rate ever since.
 Currently we sell just over $5,000 per month worth of patches and stickers.

-Theresa Healey (from Stormville, New York, USA) started With Love From T To You almost 5 years ago.
+Theresa Healey (from Hopewell, New York, USA) started With Love From T To You over 5 years ago.

 Hi, I’m Theresa the owner of the blog DIY Lifestyle.
 On my blog, I share dozens of gluten-free, vegan, paleo, raw vegan and healthy recipes, fun crafts & DIYs, helpful life hacks, and travel tips.
 I started my blog because I was looking for a place to write down useful information to share with people all around the world but it quickly turned into something more.

-Markus Hartel (from Newburgh, New York, USA) started Raghaus over 7 years ago.
+Markus Hartel (from Newburgh, New York, USA) started Raghaus about 8 years ago.

 Hi there!
 My name is Markus Hartel and I started Raghaus Studios, a boutique letterpress print shop and graphic design studio five years ago after moving to a new domicile with nothing but a dream, no customers, and little cash in my pocket.